 Working with children in a therapeutic setting is different from adults, it requires play-therapy and external processing outside of the verbal.
 Play-therapy helps a child’s understanding of the world and the challenges in it.
 My expectation as a therapist that specializes in difficult kids is that if your child works hard in therapy, you will too.
 The parents I work with get the tools to better support their children with a required monthly session and sometimes interactions during the child’s sessions.
 If you are wanting positive change and ways to support your child, contact me today for a consult, and let’s see if I’d be a good fit for your family.

 Teens are incredible and a lot at times, yet that’s what makes them so uniquely amazing to work with.
 Being a teen today can mean pressure and expectations from school, social media, friends, or sometimes family.
 The teens I work with struggle with anxiety, anger, or depression.
 Change is hard and transitioning from a child to a young adult can be a challenging leap to take alone.

 "We must not wish for the disappearance of our troubles but for the grace to transform them."

-Depression can be difficult to talk about and sometimes even harder to acknowledge to oneself when it is happening.
+Trauma can be difficult to talk about and sometimes even harder to acknowledge.
 Yet talking about it can be the first step in opening that door into healing.
-Trauma presents itself in more ways than just sadness.
-It can be anger, irritability, feeling negative or worthless, unable to attend work or school, feeling more sensitive or numb, trouble concentrating/thinking, and feeling tired.
+Trauma presents itself in many ways such as anger, irritability, feeling negative or worthless, unable to attend work or school, feeling more sensitive or numb, trouble concentrating/thinking/sleeping, flashbacks, zoning out and feeling tired.